jspenc72/ubmmfi/Specification.md

 > https://github.com/jspenc72/ubmmfi/

+# Open Points

-To add open points to this project or specification use this link:
+To add open points to this project or project specification use this link:

 > https://github.com/jspenc72/ubmmfi/issues

+### NOTES:
+  - Each Open Point should be created by opening an "issue" on github.
+  - It should be understood that in the context of this project "Open Point" === "Open Issue"
+  - Open Points are closed by closing the issue on Github.

 # Purpose of the Application